Camera Module

 Basic Setup

-The camera system works automatically when you add both example components to your scene:
+The camera system works automatically when you add the example components to your scene:

 - Add